terrylp/terrypalo.github.io/projects/demeter.md

 ---

 ## Summary
 Created a gamified plant monitoring system equipped with a Raspberry Pi along with light, temperature, and humidity sensors.
-Developed for the 2017 AT&T Hackathon in Honolulu, and ultimately won 2/8 awards.
+Developed for the 2017 AT&T Hackathon in Honolulu, and ultimately won 2/8 total awards.

 Features included:
 * Color coordinated plant health status